changboyen1018/2024_AssocRDEng_TakeHome/README.md

 ## Author
 Bo-Yen Chang

+Email: changboyen@berkeley.edu

 ---

 Please feel free to reach out if you have any questions or need further clarification on the exercises and their implementations.